victorBuzdugan/ConsumablesTracker/README.md

 Take note of fields lenght such as product code which must have at least 3 characters but not more than 15.

 ### New user
 To create a new user you must provide at least a unique username and a password.
+Check also the schedules data.
 You can provide extra details and decide if this user will be an admin or not.

 ### New category or supplier
 To create a new category or supplier you must provide a unique name.
 Providing a description is optional.